erikandersson96/portfolio-project-three/README.md

 So the `Formula One Quiz` would have been a little more challenging amongst friends when they are playing against eachother and the also implement the time to the leaderboard.
 If I were to use this function I would need to use this combination `start_time = time.time() and end_time = time.time()`.

 Add some extra time delays for the correct or wrong answers for the user.
-But since `Heroku` updated their process for deployment I felt unsure about how to update my code push it and then create a new app to with new config vars.
+But since `Heroku` updated their process for deployment I felt unsure about how to update my code push it and then create a new app with new config vars.
 I tried to do this but then my app wasn't created in some wierd way even when I followed the steps for manual deploy thru `Gitpod` terminal.
 The app might have some bad user experience now because the time delay is a bit short, but I am fully aware of it and I would have changed it if I knew how to solve this manual heroku deployment problem.
 When my experience gets better I will be better for improving this in the future for future projects.